aakriiti2504/Mapping_Earthquakes/README.md

 1. Mapbox API - It provides custom maps for websites and applications such as Strava, Facebook, the Financial Times, The Weather Channel, Snapchat, and Instacart.
 Since October 2019, Mapbox has been generating up to 14 billion individual sensor readings daily across 100,000 map updates on connected devices.

 2. GeoJSON data - It is a type of JavaScript Object Notation (JSON) data that is specifically designed to host geographical information.
 GeoJSON data consists of a single object, which can be represented by a geometry object, features object, or collection of features (FeatureCollection object).
 GeoJSON data can be found in many apps that have the mapping feature such as ride sharing, navigation and food and package delivery services.
 Even the apps on the smartphone that allow to track your location can store and use GeoJSON data.
 The GeoJSON format is the industry standard for representing simple geographical features and non-spatial attributes.
 Various geographical features such as the following can be implemented using the GeoJSOn data:
-  1. Points - Points contain addresses and locations like latitudes and longitude coordinates.
+  - 1. Points - Points contain addresses and locations like latitudes and longitude coordinates.
-  2. Linestrings - Linestrings contain coordinates for the boundaries of streets, highways, travel routes and tectonic plates.
+  - 2. Linestrings - Linestrings contain coordinates for the boundaries of streets, highways, travel routes and tectonic plates.
-  3. Polygons - Polygons contain coordinates for the boundaries of zip codes, counties, countries, provinces and tracts of land.
+  - 3. Polygons - Polygons contain coordinates for the boundaries of zip codes, counties, countries, provinces and tracts of land.

 We can also represent non-spatial attributes, that is, data that is independent of all geometric considerations and packaged in a hierarchial structure in a GeoJSON file.
 Examples are elevation, temperature, rain accumulation, hail size, tornado/hurricane strength and magnitude of an earthquake.

 3. Using Javascript and D3 library we will traverse and retrieve GeoJson earthquake data and tectonic plate data in order to populate a map.
 4. Leaflet Library -
 The Leaflet CSS and JavaScript files we added to the index.html file are referred to as content delivery networks (CDNs).
 Using CDNs has a security risk.
 To avoid the security risk, it's a best practice to include an integrity value with the CDN.
 Each file we added has its own integrity value, which is a Base64-encoded cryptographic hash of a resource that prevents the CDN from being hacked.

+## Results :

+### 1. Deliverable 1 -
+Using knowledge of JavaScript, Leaflet.js, and geoJSON data, we will add tectonic plate data using d3.json(), add the data using the geoJSON() layer, set the tectonic plate LineString data to stand out on the map, and add the tectonic plate data to the overlay object with the earthquake data.
+The following steps have been carried out in the deliverable 1 :
+ - The tectonic plate data is added as a second layer group.
+ - The tectonic plate data is added to the overlay object
+ - The d3.json() callback is working and does the following:
+      - The tectonic plate data is passed to the geoJSON() layer
+      - The geoJSON() layer adds color and width to the tectonic plate lines
+      - The tectonic layer group variable is added to the map
+ - The earthquake data and tectonic plate data displayed on the map when the page loads.

+### 2. Deliverable 2 -

+Using  knowledge of JavaScript, Leaflet.js, and geoJSON data, we will add major earthquake data to the map using d3.json().
+Then will also add color and set the radius of the circle markers based on the magnitude of earthquake, and add a popup marker for each earthquake that displays the magnitude and location of the earthquake using the GeoJSON layer, geoJSON().
+The following steps have been carried out in the deliverable 2 :
+- The major earthquake data is added as a third layer group.
+- The major earthquake data is added to the overlay object
+- The d3.json() callback is working and does the following:
+     - Sets the color and diameter of each earthquake.
+     - The major earthquake data is passed to the geoJSON() layer.
+     - The geoJSON() layer creates a circle for each major earthquake, and adds a popup for each circle to display the magnitude and location of the earthquake.
+     - The major earthquake layer group variable is added to the map
+- All the earthquake data and tectonic plate data are displayed on the map when the page loads and the datasets can be toggled on or off.

+### Deliverable 3 :
+Using the knowledge of JavaScript and Leaflet.js we will add a third map style to our earthquake map.
+The following steps have been carried out in the deliverable 3 :
+- A third map tile layer is created.
+- The third map is added to the overlay object.
+- All the earthquake data and tectonic plate data are displayed on the all maps of the webpage.